nacezavrtanik/yugioh-timeless/README.md

 # Yu-Gi-Oh!
 TIMELESS

-This repostiry provides a beginner-friendly command line tool for creating pairings for a TIMELESS tournament.
+This repository provides a beginner-friendly command line tool for creating pairings for a TIMELESS tournament.

 > TIMELESS is a custom 4-player tournament format for the Yu-Gi-Oh!
 Trading